County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-Durham County occupies roughly 300 square miles in the north-central Piedmont, with an estimated 340,000 residents concentrated almost entirely in Durham city.
-Durham is the seat of the 14th Prosecutorial District — a single-county district, which means all Durham County felonies and major civil matters stay within one courthouse system.
+Durham County occupies roughly 300 square miles in the north-central Piedmont with an estimated 340,000 residents concentrated almost entirely in Durham city.
+Durham is the seat of the 14th Prosecutorial District — a single-county district, meaning all Durham County felonies and major civil matters route to one courthouse.
 The Durham County Clerk of Superior Court maintains the county's records, with post-go-live filings accessible through North Carolina's eCourts portal at nccourts.gov.

-Durham's character is shaped heavily by Duke University and the broader Research Triangle — Duke University Hospital employs over 14,000 people and Duke University another 40,000-plus.
-That employment base draws a large transplant population from across the country, meaning a meaningful share of Durham residents have prior-state court or address records that are more extensive than their North Carolina record.
-For the broader North Carolina context, see our North Carolina state guide.
+Durham's character is shaped heavily by Duke University and the broader Research Triangle.
+Duke University Hospital employs over 14,000 people and Duke University another 40,000-plus, drawing a large transplant population from across the country.
+A meaningful share of Durham residents have prior-state records more extensive than their North Carolina record.
+The Research Triangle spans Durham, Wake, and Orange counties — searches for Triangle-area residents frequently need all three county portals.
+For the broader North Carolina context see our North Carolina state guide.

 Key takeaways

-• Durham County has an estimated 340,000 residents (U.S. Census Bureau, 2023 ACS) — the city of Durham accounts for the overwhelming majority of county population and court filings.
+• Durham County has an estimated 340,000 residents (U.S. Census Bureau, 2023 ACS) — Durham city accounts for the overwhelming majority of county population and court filings.

-• NC eCourts covers Durham County for filings after its go-live date — for records from 2020 or earlier, contacting the Durham County Clerk of Superior Court directly is the reliable path.
+• NC eCourts at nccourts.gov covers Durham County for filings after its go-live date.
+Records from 2020 or earlier require contacting the Durham County Clerk of Superior Court directly.

-• Durham is the 14th Prosecutorial District and is entirely separate from Wake County (Raleigh) and Orange County (Chapel Hill) — Research Triangle searches routinely need to extend across all three county systems.
+• Durham is the 14th Prosecutorial District — entirely separate from Wake County (Raleigh) and Orange County (Chapel Hill).
+Triangle-area searches routinely need all three county portals.

-• Duke University and Duke Health employment drives a large in-migration of professionals from other states — prior-state records are more commonly relevant for Durham residents than for most NC counties.
+• Duke University and Duke Health drive large in-migration from other states — prior-state records are more commonly relevant for Durham residents than for most NC counties.

 Durham County quick facts